 Jubilee Park Lido

 Not ready to take the plunge?
 If you’re not quite ready to brave swimming in open water, why not try swimming at Jubilee Park Lido.
-This heated Lido, is open Easter to September, with open sessions, and aqua fit classes.
+This heated Lido, is open from Easter to September, with open sessions, and aqua fit classes.
 They also run a cold water swimming week later in the year.

 Find out More